Mühleberg Nuclear Power Plant: Cracks in some parts

-In 1986, due to the presence of similar cracks, some components of the cooling water circulation loop had to be exchanged.
-A substitution of the core shroud or the pressure vessel was however not considered necessary by the Swiss Federal Nuclear Safety Inspectorate (ENSI) that confirmed that the power plant was able to operate safely at least until 2012, when the license expired provisionally.
+In 1986, due to the presence of similar cracks, some components of the cooling water circulation loop had to be replaced.
+A substitution of the core shroud or the pressure vessel was not considered necessary by the Swiss Federal Nuclear Safety Inspectorate (ENSI) that confirmed that the power plant was able to operate safely at least until 2012, when the license expired provisionally.

 Nuclear events

 Until the definitive shutdown in 2019, no operative nuclear event (INES level 1 or above) had occurred.
 Since 1995 one anomaly of INES 1 took place.